TencentARC/ArcNerf/README.md

 ------------------------------------------------------------------------

 ## Web Viewer
-Thanks to the very power `nerfstudio` [viewer](https://github.com/nerfstudio-project/nerfstudio), we adopt arcnerf to it and it can easily show the training and eval result of model from this project.
+Thanks to the very powerful `nerfstudio` [viewer](https://github.com/nerfstudio-project/nerfstudio), we adopt arcnerf to it and it can easily show the training and eval result of model from this project.

 ![ns_viewer](assets/viewer/ns_viewer.gif)